 By the way, there are healthy sugar substitutes and some not-so-healthy ones.
 Erythritol and Stevia (Truvia is a blend of both) are the ones I recommend.
 They are not artificial sugars, but rather natural sugar substitutes.
-More about that in another post.

 These bars (or brownies) have a pronounced raspberry flavor to them, but if you want the swirls to look pink or red instead of brown, you’ll have to add a little red food coloring gel to the cheesecake layer.
 If you want wonderful raspberry flavor without food coloring they will look like those above.

 Makes a 9″ x 13″ pan

 - 1/2 cup all purpose flour, sifted (use almond flour for low carb or keto)